Menocchio: Views

-Regarding confirmation, he stated, "I believe it is a business, an invention of men, all of whom have the Holy Spirit; they seek to know and they know nothing."
+Regarding confirmation, he stated, "I believe it is a business, an invention of men, all of whom have the Holy Spirit; they seek to know and they know nothing".
 Regarding marriage, he stated, "God did not establish it, men did.
 Formerly a man and a woman would exchange vows, and this sufficed; later these human inventions followed."

-Views on the clergy

-With a violent outburst against his judges and their doctrinal arrogance, he proclaimed, "You priests and monks, you too want to know more than God, and you are like the devil, and you want to become gods on earth, and know as much as God, following in the footsteps of the devil.
+With a violent outburst against his judges, he proclaimed, "You priests and monks, you too want to know more than God, and you are like the devil, and you want to become gods on earth, and know as much as God, following in the footsteps of the devil.
 In fact, the more one thinks he knows, the less he knows."

 Regarding the priesthood, he stated, "I believe the spirit of God dwells in all of us... and I also believe that anyone who has studied can become a priest without being ordained, because it is all a business."

-Views on the wealth of the clergy

 Menocchio went on to say, "And it seems to me that under our law, the pope, cardinals, and bishops are so great and rich that everything belongs to the church and to the priests, and they oppress the poor, who, if they work two rented fields, these will be fields that belong to the Church, to some bishop or cardinal."

-Views on the court

 On 28 April, he began by denouncing the way the rich tyrannized the poor in the courts by using such an incomprehensible language as Latin (see Law Latin): "I think speaking Latin is a betrayal of the poor because in lawsuits the poor do not know what is being said and are crushed; and if they want to say four words they need a lawyer."

 He further criticized the Church and Court proceedings by stating, "God has given the Holy Spirit to all, to Christians, to heretics, to Turks, and to Jews; and he considers them all dear, and they are all saved in the same manner."